ur-whitelab/hoomd-tf/README.md

 ## Utilities

-There are a few convenience functions in the `hoomd.tensorflow_plugin.utils` for plotting potential energies of pairwise potentials and constructing CG mappings.
+There are a few convenience functions in `hoomd.tensorflow_plugin` and the `graph_builder` class for plotting potential energies of pairwise potentials and constructing CG mappings.

 ### RDF